 - 1 tbsp lime zest

-- 3 tbsp key lime juice If using regular lime juice, add 1-2 tsp extra lime juice (to taste)
+- 3 tbsp key lime juice (if using regular lime juice, use an extra 1-2 tsp to taste)

-- 1/3 cup full-fat sour cream, at room temp
+- 1/3 cup full fat sour cream, at room temperature

 - 2 tsp vanilla extract